 Font and Colors

-The phrase “ATHLETIC CLUB” is written in an even sans serif font.
-A characteristic feature is a shortened stroke in the center of the letter “E.” The word “BILBAO” is in the lower corner of the shield, which is heavily deformed.
-Basic colors: red, white, black, gray, several shades of green, and a rich brown palette.
+The phrase “ATHLETIC CLUB” is written in a sans serif font, with a distinctive shortened stroke in the center of the letter “E.” The word “BILBAO” is at the bottom of the deformed shield.
+The main colors are red, white, black, gray, several shades of green, and a rich brown palette.

 Athletic Bilbao color codes